 A very low expansion material.

 This is due to its inability to withstand thermal gradients across its width.
-Sintered alumina is refractory, but it is not thermal shock resistant.
-The vessel on it was being used to calcine clay.
-The inner part of the shelf was being protected from the rising heat because of this heavy, slow-to-rise vessel on top of it.
+Typical sintered alumina is refractory, but it is not thermal shock resistant like tabular alumina.
+The inner part of the shelf was being protected from the rising heat because of this heavy, slow-to-rise calcimine vessel on top of it.
 The moment of the crack was so dramatic that, in spite of the weight on top of it, the shelf blew apart leaving 4 pieces with an inch-gap separating them.

 Pure Ravenscrag Slip is glaze-like by itself (thus tolerating the alumina addition while still melting as a glaze).
 It was applied on a buff stoneware which was then fired at cone 10R (by Kat Valenzuela).
 This same test was done using equal additions of calcined alumina.
-The results demonstrated that the hydrated version much more readily decomposes to yield its Al2O3, as an oxide, to the glaze melt.
+The results suggest that the hydrated version is decomposing to yield some of its Al2O3, as an oxide, to the glaze melt.
 By 15% it is matting and producing a silky surface.
 However crazing also starts at 10%.
 The more Al2O3 added the lower the glaze expansion should be, so why is this happening?
-It appears that the disassociation is not complete, some of the raw material remains to impose its high expansion.
+It appears that the disassociation is not complete, raw material remains to impose its high expansion.

 The Ravenscag:Alumina mix was applied to a buff stoneware fired at cone 10R (by Kat Valenzuela).
 Matting begins at only 5% producing a very dry surface by 15%.
-The matte is simply a product of the refractory nature of the alumina as a material, it does not disassociate in the melt to yield its Al2O3 as an oxide (as would a feldspar, frit or clay).
-The same test using alumina hydrate demonstrates that it disassociates better (although not completely).
+This "psuedo matte" surface is simply a product of the refractory nature of the alumina as a material, it does not disassociate in the melt to yield its Al2O3 as an oxide (as would a feldspar, frit or clay).
+The same test using alumina hydrate demonstrates that it disassociates somewhat better (although not completely).